Lipschitz regularity for Poisson equations involving measures supported on $C^{1,\operatorname{Dini}}$ interfaces: Introduction

 Under this assumption, we will show that the functions $u^\pm$ are, in fact, differentiable up to the boundary on $\overline\opm$~(see Corollary~\ref{cor1}).
 Condition \eqref{eq:dini} is more general than those previously considered, and it is the minimal assumption to have gradient estimates up to the interface, in some sense (see Remarks~\ref{rem:optimal} and \ref{rem:natural}).

-The Dini condition has appeared extensively in the literature when studying the boundary behavior of solutions to elliptic boundary-value problems; see~\cite{DLK,HLW,HLZ,LXZ,MW,WLZ} and the references therein.
+The Dini condition has appeared extensively in the literature when studying the boundary behavior of solutions to elliptic boundary-value problems; see~\cite{DEK,DLK,HLW,HLZ,LXZ,MW,WLZ} and the references therein.
 For the classical Dirichlet and Neumann problems in a bounded domain $\Omega$, boundary Lipschitz estimates have been obtained under an exterior $C^{1,\dini}$ condition on $\partial \Omega$ (see~\cite[Definition~1]{HLW}), assuming the boundary data to be $C^{1,\dini}$ for the Dirichlet problem, and $C^{0,\dini}$ for the Neumann problem.
 If, in addition, $\partial\Omega$ satisfies an interior $C^1$ condition (see~\cite[Definition~2]{HLW}), then it is well-known that solutions are differentiable on $\partial \Omega$.
+Furthermore, under a uniform two-sided $C^{1,\dini}$ condition on $\partial \Omega$ (see \cite[Definition 1.1]{DEK}), the regularity of solutions can be improved to $C^1$ up to the boundary.
 For our problem~\eqref{eq:main}, to obtain Lipschitz estimates for $u$ on $\Gamma$, we need both $\Omega^+$ and $\Omega^-$ to satisfy an exterior $C^{1,\dini}$ condition.
-In particular, the interface $\Gamma=\partial\Omega^+$ can be written locally as the graph of a $C^{1,\dini}$ function, and we expect $u^+$ and $u^-$ to be differentiable on~$\Gamma$.
+In particular, the interface $\Gamma=\partial\Omega^+$ can be written locally as the graph of a (uniformly) $C^{1,\dini}$ function, and we expect $u^+$ and $u^-$ to be (continuously) differentiable on~$\Gamma$.

 Next, we present our main results.
 Here, for the definitions of the Dini spaces $C^{1, \dini}$ and $C^{0, \dini}$ and the Dini norm $\|\cdot\|_{C^{0,\dini}}$, we refer the reader to Section~\ref{sec:preliminaries}.